READING ABOUT THE ALEXANDER TECHNIQUE

 and The Act of Living

-A specialist publisher of high-quality books on the Alexander Technique.
+A specialist publisher of high-quality books on the Alexander Technique with a comprehensive website.

-Articles and Lectures: first published compilation of all of Alexander's known lectures and writings not included in his books as well as early articles on the AT
+Articles and Lectures: compilation of all of Alexander's known lectures and writings not included in his books as well as early articles on the AT

 F. Matthias Alexander - The Man and his Work: memoirs of training in the Alexander Technique from 1931-34 by Lulie Westfeldt: the only teacher from Alexander's first teacher training course to write about her experiences both as a student and then as a teacher for 26 years